munificent/craftinginterpreters/book/calls-and-functions.md

 representation of a function, but here we are creating it at compile time.
 The way to think of it is that a function is similar to string and number literals.
 It forms a bridge between the compile time and runtime world.
-When we get to function declarations, those really *are* literals -- they are built in syntax that create values of a built-in type.
+When we get to function declarations, those really *are* literals -- they are a notation that produces values of a built-in type.
+So the <span name="closure">compiler</span>

-So the <span name="closure">compiler</span> creates function objects during compilation.
+creates function objects during compilation.
 Then, at runtime, they are simply invoked.

 <aside name="closure">

-We can create the function objects at compile time because they contain only data that is available at compile time.
+We can create functions at compile time because they contain only data available at compile time.
 The function's code, name, and arity are all fixed.
 When we add closures in the [next chapter][closures], which capture variables at runtime, the story gets more complex.

 [closures]: closures.html